Erik LaRay Harvey: Early life

-Erik LaRay Harvey was drawn into acting when he saw a theatrical performance of The Wiz.
-In his youth, he aspired to be a dentist.
+Harvey was born in Washington, D.C.
+In his youth, he aspired to be a dentist, but was drawn into acting when he saw a theatrical performance of The Wiz.
+Harvey graduated from the Tisch School of the Arts at New York University in 1991.

 Career

 Harvey has performed in feature films, television series, and TV movies.
 Early TV roles include two episodes of Law & Order (1994 and 1998); two episodes of NYPD Blue (1997 and 2003); Now and Again; and Third Watch.
 He appears in two additional Law & Order series: Law & Order: Special Victims Unit (two episodes; 2003 and 2013) and Law & Order: Criminal Intent (one episode; 2005).
 Roles in feature films include Twister, The Caveman's Valentine and Rounders.

 His two major roles have been on the HBO series Boardwalk Empire as Dunn Purnsley (2011–2013) and the Netflix series Luke Cage as Willis "Diamondback" Stryker.